rasguanabana/xml_browser/README.rst

 When you're done editting, you can assemble the directory tree to a XML document.
 Just call::

-    xml_browser.py assemble documentRoot > result.xml
+    xml_browser.py assemble documentRoot,0 > result.xml

+You need to provide root directory of you structure after ``assemble``.
 Like with ``makedir``, result is written on standard output, so you can pipe it to any command or redirect to a file.

 Planned features
 ================